chrisalbertson/servo_controler/README.md

 1) The PWM pulses are much more accurate.
 1) An angular rate can be specified so the robot joint can move independently of position updates from the Linux computer
-2) The PCA9685 uses I2C while the Pico has I2C and also
+2) The PCA9685 uses I2C while the Pico has
 a few other options to connect with the Linux PC

 ### Future Work
-The preliminary version of this controller does not accept joint angle rates and can only move the servos to a specified point.
-A later version will accept angular rate data and move all the servos at the specified rate.
-This should allow less frequent position updates from the linux computer.

 I may move this software to a Pico-W or ESP32.
 Both of these have WiFi radios that might allow the servos to